Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in one dimension

-We could calculate these coefficients with \begin{mathematica} ¤mathin X = Table[Sqrt[2/(nmax+1)] Sin[Pi*n*j/(nmax+1)], ¤mathnl {n, 1, nmax}, {j, 1, nmax}] // N; \end{mathematica} but this is not very efficient, especially for large $n\si{max}$.
+We could calculate these coefficients with \begin{mathematica} ¤mathin X = Table[Sqrt[2/(nmax+1)]*Sin[¤mmpi*n*j/(nmax+1)], {n, nmax}, {j, nmax}] //N; \end{mathematica} but this is not very efficient, especially for large $n\ix{max}$.